IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Jane_Austen" target="_blank">Jane Austen</a>

+>“Any mingling of knowledge with values is unlawful, forbidden.”

+― <a href="https://en.wikipedia.org/wiki/Jacques_Monod" target="_blank">Jacques Monod</a>

 >“However statistically improbable the entity you seek to explain by invoking a designer, the designer himself has got to be at least as improbable.
 God is the <a href="https://en.wikipedia.org/wiki/Ultimate_Boeing_747_gambit" target="_blank">Ultimate Boeing 747</a>.”

 >“The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”